blotfi/SalatTime-php/README.md

 	for the month add:  &multiinput=m
 	for the year add:  &multiinput=y

-algerie.js, france.jvs: Contains the coordinates of cities (name, latitude, longitude) of the country in question, the calculation convention used, daylight saving time (DST), time zone offset (TimeZone),
+algerie.js, france.js: Contains the coordinates of cities (name, latitude, longitude) of the country in question, the calculation convention used, daylight saving time (DST), time zone offset (TimeZone),

 ------------------------------------------
 - Français